Gwangju Inhwa School: Sex abuse case

 The film adaptation drew renewed interest to the case.
 Reacting to criticisms of leniency, Gwangju High Court judge Jang Jung-hee said, "The court could not sentence them to harsh punishments because the victims dropped the charges against the perpetrators."
 A law that had barred the prosecution of a child sex offender unless the victim made the complaint himself or herself, was only revised in 2010.
 Massive public outcry prompted the police to reopen and reinvestigate the case in 2011.
 One of the witnesses, 71-year-old ex-teacher Kim Yeong-il, claimed that he was beaten and forced to resign in 1968 by the school's principal and his brother, the vice principal, after Kim discovered that two children were beaten and starved to death then secretly buried in 1964.
 Other alumni claimed that the son of the school's chairman of the board of directors forced two female students to undress and drew nude paintings of them in 1975, adding that the offender was currently teaching art at another school in the city.
 Two months after the film's release, the city of Gwangju officially closed the school in November 2011.

-Amid the nation's collective fury and mounting pressure on politicians, the South Korean parliament unanimously passed the "Dogani Bill" in October 2011, which eliminates the statute of limitations for sex crimes against children under 13 and disabled women; the bill also increases the maximum penalty to life in prison.
-However, many members of human rights organizations who have worked for a long time to promote the welfare of disabled people said the public backlash should lead to more profound, long-term solutions to tackle prevalent human rights violations against disabled people.
+Amid the nation's collective fury and mounting pressure on politicians, the South Korean parliament unanimously passed the "Dogani Bill" in October 2011, which eliminates the statute of limitations for sex crimes against children under 13 and women with disabilities; the bill also increases the maximum penalty to life in prison.
+However, many members of human rights organizations who have worked for a long time to promote the welfare of people with disabilities said the public backlash should lead to more profound, long-term solutions to tackle prevalent human rights violations against disabled people.

 In the subsequent criminal cases following the release of the book and movie, several of the teachers pleaded guilty to sexual molestation charges.
 Among the guilty included the 63-year-old former administrator, who in July 2012 was sentenced by the Gwangju District Court to 12 years in prison for sexually assaulting an 18-year-old student in April 2005.